 Do you want to know more about blockchain for loyalty programs?

-Joleen is experienced in project management, business analysis, information architecture, account management and business intelligence.
+Joleen is experienced in innovation management, project management and business analysis.

 She is always up to date with the latest developments in technology.
-And she knows how to apply this due to her training in strategy and design thinking for innovation.
+And she knows how to apply this due to her knowledge and experience in strategy and design thinking for innovation.